chen-darren/densenet-for-smartwatch-ppg/main/README.md

 - Original split

 `dataloader.split_uids_60_10_30(pathmaster)`
-- Holdout 60:10:30 with respect to the number of PAC/PVC segments for all classes (undersampled NSR and AF)
+- Holdout 60:10:30 with respect to the number of PAC/PVC segments for all classes (undersampled NSR and AF).

 `dataloader.split_uids_60_10_30_smote(pathmaster)`
-- Holdout 60:10:30 with respect to number of segments and subjects for all classes (no undersampling)
+- Holdout 60:10:30 with respect to number of segments and subjects for all classes (no undersampling).
-- Used for generation of synthetic samples and for use with class weights
+- Used for generation of synthetic samples and to manually calculate class weights.

 `dataloader.split_uids_60_10_30_balanced(pathmaster)`
-- Holdout 60:10:30 with respect to number of segments and subjects for all classes, but the training set has the majority classes downsampled to achieve a balanced training set
+- Holdout 60:10:30 with respect to number of segments and subjects for all classes, but the training set has the majority classes downsampled to achieve a balanced training set.

 `dataloader.split_uids_60_10_30_noPACPVC(pathmaster)`
-- Holdout 60:10:30 split with respect to the number of segments and subjects with respect to NSR and AF (no PAC/PVC)
+- Holdout 60:10:30 split with respect to the number of segments and subjects with respect to NSR and AF (no PAC/PVC).

 ### Preprocess Data and Prepare Dataloaders
 `dataloader.preprocess_data(args)`